kseekins/kseekins.github.io/essays/PlaceOfAIinEducation.md

 3. In-class WODs

     In-class WODs were the most exciting, challenging and occasionally devastating part of this class.
-100 points were awarded in a binary fashion: 100 for achieveing objectives on time, and 0 for anything else.
+100 points were awarded in a binary fashion: 100 for achieving objectives on time, and 0 for anything else.
 I struggle doing anyhting- both academic and personal- tasks with speed.
 ChatGPT was accessible, and I would ask concise questions- for instance, on how to change a font of website I was building.
 I've never thought to ask it to write the whole code.

 4. Essays

-    ChatGpt was used to check my spelling and rephrase sentences.
-Clearly, I could not ask chatGpt to reflect on my experiences.
+    ChatGPT was used to check my spelling and rephrase sentences.
+Clearly, I could not ask ChatGPT to reflect on my experiences.
 I was mindful in minimizing chatGpt even for editing purposes.
-It's tone is rational and balanced, but lacks any character in my experience.
+Its tone is rational and balanced, but lacks any character in my experience.

 5. Final project

      I've had a couple of roadblocks in coding for Toaster-Eats, a web application for health and budget minded students.
 One of them involved creating an additional role for vendors.
-I opted to watch my instructor's video in  this topic, and wrote codes in two files to create the role.
-It did not work, and asking chatGpt was a dead end in this case.
-I looked for meteor documentation on  roles, but still could not diagnose the problem.
-It had turned out that I needed to code in one additional file.
+I opted to watch my instructor's video on  this topic, and wrote codes in two files to create the role.
+It did not work, and asking ChatGpt was a dead end in this case.
+I looked for Meteor documentation on  roles, but still could not diagnose the problem.
+It turned out that I needed to code in one additional file.

 6. Learning a concept / tutorial

-      Learning to code invovled more doing, and less attempts to conceptually understand what is coded.
-I would often have brod strokes ideas on what I'm coding.
-For ICS 314, the concepts we had to learn- such as how git works and how mongo is used- were explained well enough by our instructors.
+      Learning to code involved more doing, and fewer attempts to conceptually understand what is coded.
+I would often have broad strokes ideas on what I'm coding.
+For ICS 314, the concepts we had to learn - such as how Git works and how MongoDB is used - were explained well enough by our instructors.
 Therefore, I did not seek AI help.

 7. Answering a question in class or in Discord

       I did not attempt to answer any questions I did not know.
-I did not see any point in using chatGpt to answer a question, as they could do that themselves.
+I did not see any point in using ChatGPT to answer a question, as they could do that themselves.
 I've pointed someone to a potential issue for the tic-tac-toe extra credit project.
-I had coded that before and thought the he might be repeating the same error.
+I had coded that before and thought he might be repeating the same error.

 8. Asking or answering a smart-question